 Due to the Coronavirus pandemic, HM Treasury have agreed with the Financial Reporting Advisory Board (FRAB) to defer the implementation of IFRS16 Leases until 1 April 2022 for public sector financial reporting.
 The estimated impact to Sport Wales is a total lease liability of £24,360, and a fair value Right of Use of £1,837,360.
+There is no impact to the Lottery Distribution accounts.

-IFRS 17 was published in May 2017 and is expected to replace the current financial reporting standard for insurance (IFRS 4) with effect from January 2022.
+IFRS17 was published in May 2017 and is expected to replace the current financial reporting standard for insurance (IFRS 4) with effect 1 January 2022.
 As these accounts have no insurance contract liabilities, there is no effect to the accounts.